LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Conclusion

 \section{Conclusion}

-In this paper, we consider building a lexicon-enlightened dense retriever by transferring knowledge from a lexicon-aware representation model.
-Specifically, we propose to enlighten the dense retriever from two aspects, including lexicon-augmented contrastive objective and a pair-wise rank-consistent regularization.
-Experimental results on three benchmarks show that with a performance-comparable lexicon-aware representation model as the teacher, a dense retriever can be consistently and significantly improved, even outdo its teacher.
-Extensive analysis and discussions demonstrate the effectiveness, compatibility, and interpretability of our method.
+In this paper, we consider developing a lexicon-enlightened dense retriever by transferring knowledge from a lexicon-aware sparse representation model into a dense one.
+To achieve this end, we propose to enlighten a dense retriever from two aspects, namely the lexicon-augmented contrastive objective and the pair-wise rank-consistent regularization.
+Experimental results on three real-world retrieval benchmarks show that with a performance-comparable lexicon-aware representation model as the teacher, our strategies can improve a dense retriever consistently and significantly, even outdoing its teacher.
+Further extensive analysis and discussions demonstrate the effectiveness and compatibility of our training strategies, as well as the interpretability of the LED retriever.